 Apartment Rental Services

 There are numerous companies that help people find apartments in the city and suburbs.
 Many of these services are free (the fees are paid by the building owners), while others require you to pay a fee.
 These companies provide apartment listings based on price range, apartment size, building amenities and location.
-A complete listing of these services may be found in the Chicago Yellow Pages under the heading "Apartment Finder & Rental Services."
-Several companies that are commonly used by Chicago-Kent students are listed below, and their services are free.
+Several companies that are commonly used by Chicago-Kent students are listed below and their services are free.

 - Apartment People: After an initial consultation with a staff member, you are driven to visit each of the listings that meet your criteria. (www.apartmentpeople.com / 800-447-3684)